How Long Should You Stay at a Job?

 Is job hopping bad?

-Job hopping is the career advancement strategy in which workers change jobs frequently in order to accelerate their growth.
+Job hopping is a career advancement strategy that involves changing jobs frequently to accelerate professional growth.
 Many employees, particularly in the younger generations, have found success leveling up at work by moving to a new company every year or so, as opposed to waiting for a promotion at their current company.

 Traditionally, employers have interpreted a job history made up of a collection of roles held for short periods of time as an indication that a worker was unable to hold a job.
 Hiring costs are high, so companies tend to prefer to hire employees who are likely to stay with their company for a longer period.

 Recently, however, it’s become more common for workers to embrace this strategy if they see career growth opportunities elsewhere.
-According to a recent survey from Career Sidekick, 62 percent of people surveyed have left at least one job within the first year.
-In their survey, they found that, on average, people change their jobs every 2.73 years, and 42 percent of people change jobs every one to two years [3].
-(It’s worth noting that Career Sidekick did not collect age data from their participants, but if we compare the 2.73 average tenure to the BLS data, it may be reasonable to suspect that their surveyed audience skewed closer to that 25 to 34 year old demographic.)
+According to a recent survey from Career Sidekick, 62 percent of respondents left at least one job within the first year.
+The survey also found that, on average, individuals change their jobs every 2.73 years, with 42 percent making the switch every one to two years [3].
+(It’s worth noting that Career Sidekick did not collect age data from their participants, but if we compare the 2.73 average tenure to the BLS data, it may be reasonable to suspect that their surveyed audience skewed closer to that 25- to 34-year-old demographic.)

-Career Sidekick also found that three most common reasons for leaving a job are [3]:
+Career Sidekick also found that the three most common reasons for leaving a job are [3]:

 1. Finding a new, better opportunity